Oklahoma Solar Panel Cost & Incentives

 Solar Panels for Home in Oklahoma: Overview

-Oklahoma's solar incentive landscape has improved significantly in recent years, though it remains behind leading solar states.
-The state no longer offers a state income tax credit for solar (Oklahoma's solar tax credit expired in 2015), and the federal 30% ITC expired for new installations in December 2025.
-However, Oklahoma homeowners benefit from strong property tax protections, improving net metering availability, and some of the highest solar irradiance in the central US.
+Oklahoma's solar incentive picture has improved over the last few years, but the state still trails the leaders.
+The state income tax credit for solar expired in 2015 and never came back, and the federal 30% ITC ended for new installations in December 2025.
+What Oklahoma homeowners do have: a property tax exemption that protects the home value increase, net metering through the two big investor-owned utilities, and some of the best sunlight in the central US.

 Oklahoma Solar at a Glance